Upper bounds for shifted moments of Dirichlet $L$-functions to a fixed modulus over function fields

-It follows from the above that in order to prove Theorem \ref{quadraticmean}, it suffices to establish the following result. \begin{proposition} With the notation as above, we have for any fixed integer $k \geq 1$ and any real numbers $2m \geq k+1$,
+It follows from the above that in order to prove Theorem \ref{quadraticmean}, it suffices to establish the following result. \begin{proposition} With the notation as above, we have for any real number $m > 2$,

 \end{proposition} \begin{proof} Note that we have $|\mathcal{L}(e^{it}/\sqrt{q},\chi)\Big |=|\overline{\mathcal{L}(e^{i(2\pi-t)}/\sqrt{q},\overline \chi)}\Big |$.
 Also, when $\chi \in X_Q^*$, so is $\overline \chi \in X_Q^*$.
 It follows that